Skip to content

 1. Observability First

-• Use structured logging with consistent formats
+• Implement structured logging with zerolog for consistent formats

 2. Fail Fast and Clearly

-• Validate inputs and state at agent boundaries
+• Validate inputs and state at agent boundaries using the State interface

-• Use clear, actionable error messages
+• Use clear, actionable error messages with proper Go error wrapping

 3. Isolate and Reproduce

-• Use deterministic testing with controlled inputs
+• Use deterministic testing with controlled State inputs

-• Implement agent mocking for isolated testing
+• Implement agent mocking using interface composition for isolated testing

 4. Monitor Continuously

-• Track performance trends over time
+• Track performance trends through trace analysis with agentcli

 Getting Started